-Still, for certain organizations, there is a reason to use on-premise technology or at least a hybrid approach to meet both the regulatory requirements of the business and the skyrocketing expectations of modern customers.
+Still, certain use cases exist that encourage companies to stay with on-premise technology or at least a hybrid approach.
+These solutions allow businesses to meet regulatory requirements and deliver on the high expectations of modern consumers.

-While there’s a clear opportunity for CRM software to make a difference, interested brands are faced with a difficult decision: is it better to opt for an on premise or cloud-based CRM solution?
+CRM software can make a significant difference in your growth and ability to manage customer data.
+But interested brands are faced with an important decision: is it better to choose an on-premise or cloud-based CRM solution?

 The pros and cons